2014 Boston Red Sox season

 The 2014 Boston Red Sox season was the 114th season in the franchise's Major League Baseball history.
-The Red Sox finished last in the five-team American League East with a record of 71 wins and 91 losses, 25 games behind the Baltimore Orioles.
+The Red Sox finished last in the five-team American League East with a record of 71–91, twenty-five games behind the Baltimore Orioles.

 It was the second last-place finish for the team in three years, and they were the second defending World Series champions to finish last in their division, the first having been the 1998 Florida Marlins.
 They also became the first MLB team to finish last in one season, win the World Series the next, and finish last again the following season.